 - Folsom Street

-Folsom Street will emerge as the new retail main street in the Transbay neighborhood with widened sidewalks, street level retail and views of the San Francisco Bay.
+Folsom Street will be a critical component of the new Transbay neighborhood and will feature widened sidewalks, street level retail, housing, and views of the San Francisco Bay.

 - Temporary Terminal